 An effect is a property list.
 The property list syntax is extended with new "vec3d" and "vec4d" types to support common computer graphics values.
 Effects are read from files with a ".eff" extension or can be created on-the-fly by FlightGear at runtime.
 An effect consists of a "parameters" section followed by "technique" descriptions.
 The "parameters" section is a tree of values that describe, abstractly, the graphical characteristics of objects that use the effect.
 Techniques refer to these parameters and use them to set OpenGL state or to set parameters for shader programs.
-The names of properties in the parameter section can be whatever the effects author chooses, although some standard parameters are set by FlightGear itself.
+The names of properties in the some standard parameters are set by FlightGear itself.
 On the other hand, the properties in the techniques section are all defined by the FlightGear.